Hard Water Articles

 This isn’t an option for households that use well water, but if you have city water and you suspect you may have problems with hardness, you might want to contact your supplier as a first step.

-Your local water supplier’s website and annual report are good places to begin acquiring information about general water hardness levels in your area.
-However, the information included in annual reports varies by location, so your supplier may not provide data on this topic.
-Even if relevant information is available, it will apply broadly to hardness levels in your area.
-The results won’t tell you how hard the water is in your household.
+Your local water supplier’s website and annual water quality report are good places to begin acquiring information about general water hardness levels in your area.
+However, the information included in annual reports varies by location, so your supplier may not provide specific data on this topic.
+Plus, hardness is not only determined by the source of your water; it also can accumulate more hardness minerals as it travels to your taps.
+This means that even in the same neighborhood, water hardness levels can even vary from home to home.

 Try a DIY Hard Water Test